General Election 2017: what’s at stake?

 Saturday 3 June, 2.30-4.30pm

+As polling day draws closer and the predicted Tory landslide seems less certain, new questions are emerging that seem to trouble our collective sense of who we are as a society and where we are headed.
 At a moment of great political upheaval and uncertainty, a General Election might be expected to provoke a long overdue national debate about Britain’s future long-term direction.
 In reality, Britain’s political parties appear to be struggling to represent the interests of their own constituents let alone articulate competing visions of a future ‘good society’.
-Meanwhile British voters appear to be abandoning traditional political allegiances.
-With the UKIP vote already showing signs of splintering and the Leave vote coalescing around the Conservatives, and the potential fracturing of the Labour party, the post-2017 landscape could be very fertile ground for a fundamental shift in British politics.
+Meanwhile as British voters appear to be abandoning traditional political allegiances, might the post-2017 landscape become fertile ground for a fundamental shift in British politics.

 So what are the political issues at stake in this election?
 And what does the election and the mood of the electorate tell us about politics today and the kind of politics that may be emerging?
 Join the Liverpool Salon to talk about “General Election 2017” and what may follow.